Mumbo Jumbo (novel): Reclaiming history

-Throughout the novel, Reed seeks to deconstruct the fundamental foundations upon which white, western civilization rests.
+Throughout the novel, Reed seeks to deconstruct the fundamental foundations upon which white, Western civilization rests.
 This is exemplified by the Mu'tafika, an organization whose sole purpose is to steal historical artifacts from Western museums and return them to their place of origin.
-Additionally, the primary manifestation of this occurs in Papa LaBas' 30-page story of The Work (the original practice emanating from the text from which Jes Grew came) and its Egyptian roots.
+Additionally, the primary manifestation of this occurs in Papa LaBas' 30-page story of The Work (the original practice and philosophy, emanating from the text, that underpins Jes Grew) and its Egyptian roots.
 Reed uses this history to explicitly undermine the legitimacy of the monotheistic religions on which Western civilization rest.
 More important, though, is the fact that it does not matter whether or not the reader believes the tale to be true; what matters instead, for Reed, is the fact that an entire population was denied the right to hear his history and the right to choose to believe it.
 With the framework of Jes Grew already established as a real phenomenon in the novel, Reed's 30-page history imagines a powerful origin and meaning that has, in the course of the African-American slavery experience, been strategically precluded.